A Decision Making Framework for Recommended Maintenance of Road Segments: Proposed framework

 In general, as the table \ref{rpdddata} shows, pavement performance data include the index value, several kinds of cracks, and basic information about inspected road sections like pavement type et.
 Maintenance history records also include basic information about road sections and other detailed data on maintenance engineering design and implementation.

+The most important part of reinforcement learning is to define the reward function $R(S, a, S')$, according to the "prediction policy problems" proposed by Kleinberg in 2015 \cite{KleinbergJon2015PPP}, the core solution can be described as follows:

+where $Y$ be an outcome variable which depends in an unknown way on a set of variables $X_0$ and $X$.

-The most important part of reinforcement learning is to define the reward function $R(S, a, S')$, based on the real environment situation, the average cost of each maintenance policy per kilometer will be the key factor in the reward function, denote to $C(\pi(a))$ which can be searched from maintenance history records.
+Consider "predict policy" and combined with the real environment situation, the average cost of each maintenance policy per kilometer will be the key factor in the reward function, denote to $C(\pi(a))$ which can be searched from maintenance history records.
 To define the reward function we can use follows equation:

-where Y denotes the prediction of the pavement performance in the next year, $d$ denotes the mileage of the segment to be maintained, and $D$ denotes the mileage of the road network. $\lambda_a$ represents the attenuation rate of the pavement performance index under the policy $a$ can calculate by:
+where $Y$ denote the pavement performance value after action $a$ is performed, $y_p$ denotes the prediction of the pavement performance in the next year, $d$ denotes the mileage of the segment to be maintained, and $D$ denotes the mileage of the road network. $\lambda_a$ represents the attenuation rate of the pavement performance index under the policy $a$ can calculate by:

-where $n$ denotes the sample size for acting $a$, and $I_i^{(t)}$ is an index means the value of $i^{th}$ sample pavement performance after acting $a$, $I_i^{(t+1)}$ means the pavement performance value in the next year after action $a$ is performed.
+where $n$ denotes the sample size for acting $a$, and $Y_i^{(t)}$ is an index means the value of $i^{th}$ sample pavement performance after acting $a$, $y_i^{(t+1)}$ means the pavement performance value in the next year after action $a$ is performed.

 Based on our introduction to reinforcement learning in \ref{LR}, we also need the probability of each state, to calculate the probability of each state on the input data, we should rely on the given Figure \ref{fig: bayesnet}, the graph shows the Bayes network construct of each factor we need, the terminal node named effective that is our state will use in bellman equation to evaluate our maintenance policy.